gitpython-developers/GitPython/README.md

 ./init-tests-after-clone.sh
 ```

+### Limitations

+#### Leakage of System Resources

+GitPython is not suited for long-running processes (like daemons) as it tends to
+leak system resources.
+It was written in a time where destructors (as implemented
+in the `__del__` method) still ran deterministically.

+In case you still want to use it in such a context, you will want to search the
+codebase for `__del__` implementations and call these yourself when you see fit.

+Another way assure proper cleanup of resources is to factor out GitPython into a
+separate process which can be dropped periodically.

 ### RUNNING TESTS

 *Important*: Right after cloning this repository, please be sure to have executed the `init-tests-after-clone.sh` script in the repository root.
 Otherwise you will encounter test failures.